Are you looking for the best beers of 2020? Are you looking for the best English…

 Duck Duck Gooze is a world class beer and coveted the world over.
 You can essentially name the beer you want in trade.
 Furthermore, members get dibs on additional bottles for each release ahead of the public.
 Membership includes a 10% discount in the tasting room.
 There is shipping allowed within California to member or proxy.
 Membership costs $400.

 I love beer.
 Love storing unique beers.
 I love trading beers.
 Love visiting breweries.
 I am craft beer fan.
 Hear me roar.
 Certainly, membership has its privileges.
+So forgo any sort of beer of the month club or craft beer club and look into a brewery membership instead.
 Cheers.